 Amanda Hocking and Hugh Howey are also two well-known authors whose stories inspire.
 Both writers self-published best-sellers before getting deals with traditional publishers.
 Yet despite Hugh Howey’s new success with a traditional publisher, he is still a strong advocate for self-publishing.

 “We truly are storytelling animals.
 The desire to tell and hear stories will never abate.
 Publishing will just have to fight for their share of that pie.
 We are currently living in the greatest era in human history for readers and writers.
 I hope we’re saying the very same thing 10 years from now.” ––Hugh Howey

 Publishers (Victoria BC & Area)

 (Note, this may not be a complete list)

 Alcuin Society is a Vancouver-based Canadian group of bibliophiles.
-They are dedicated to all things book-related including publishing, book design and production, bookselling, book buying and collecting, printing, binding, papermaking, calligraphy and illustration.
+This group is dedicated to all things book-related: design, collecting, printing, binding, papermaking, calligraphy, and illustration.
 In addition, they also give book design awards.